MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-A-General-Administration/part-98-Child-Care-Development-Fund/subpart-E-Program-Operations-Child-Care-ServicesLead-Agency-Provider-Requirements/section-98.43.md

 (3) A child care provider shall not be required to submit a request under paragraph (d)(2) of this section for a child care staff member if:

-(i) The staff member received a background check described in paragraph (b) of this section:
+(i) The staff member received qualifying results from a background check described in paragraph (b) of this section;

 (A) Within 5 years before the latest date on which such a submission may be made; and